 The crowd gathers in Babusar, Himalayas, Pakistan

-“Hey man, I’ve been following you for the past three blocks” said the young biker on his aging Honda as he pulled up next to me in the dark.
+“Hey man, I’ve been following you for the past couple of blocks” said the biker on his ageing Honda as he pulled up next to me in the dark.

-I was trying to find my way around the outskirts of Amritsar (India), just across the border from Pakistan, it was getting late and I felt a little startled.
+I was trying to figure my way around the outskirts of Amritsar (India), just across the border from Pakistan, it was getting late and I felt a little apprehensive.

-“Really?!”
-I replied feeling the sting of apprehension.
+“Really?”
+I replied feeling a small sting of anxiety.

-“Oh yeah?”
-I replied as I stiffened, trying to anticipate what might be coming next.
+“What?!”
+I replied stiffening up and trying to predict what might be coming next.

 “Come on man, I’m your fan!
-I saw you on the Discovery Channel…. mind if I take a selfie?”
+I saw you on the Discovery Channel…. can I take a selfie?”

 Just a few moments stop and I’m the centre of attention on my way to Sultan, Pakistan.

-The attention however, caught me off guard.
+The attention however, had a twist to it.
 It was flattered initially and I felt encouraged to engage with my new found friends and “fans”.
 People seemed authentically welcoming, kind and concerned about me.
 I was a guest in their country and a flag carrier for the world I had come from.
-However, it soon became apparent that dealing with the interest and inquisitiveness of the locals was a repetitive routine in which I was asked the same questions time and time again, five, six, ten times a day.
-It became hard to bare, a bit of an annoyance and I found it less stressful to avoid any unsolicited attention as much as possible in pretty much the same way I think real celebrities do.
+However, it soon became apparent that dealing with the interest and curiosity of the locals was a repetitive routine in which I was subjected to the same questions time and time again, five, six, ten times a day.
+It became hard to bare, a bit of an annoyance and I found it less stressful to avoid all unsolicited attention as much as possible in pretty much the same way I think real celebrities do.

 It all began as in Chechnya, the rebellious Russian republic just north of the Caucasus.
 Since the end of the clashes for independence (fifteen years ago or so), this area has seen few tourists and even fewer foreign registered motorbikes venture across it’s borders.

-As I idled at a traffic light in Grozny (the capital) admiring the gleaming new town centre I noticed a little commotion reflected in my rear view mirrors.
+As I idled at a traffic light in Grozny (the capital) admiring the gleaming new town centre I noticed some commotion in my rear view mirrors.
 A bunch of lads hurried to my side from the cars behind me.